Cervical cancer screening

 - A voluntary organisation clinic, such as Marie Stopes

 You can ask for a female nurse or doctor to do your cervical screening test.
 All clinics will have women available to chaperone a male doctor.
 But if you only want a woman to do the test, you may have to make an appointment to go back at a later date.
-So if you are concerned about this, it is best to mention it when you originally make your appointment.
+So if you are concerned about this, it is best to mention it when you first make your appointment.

 You take off your underwear and lie on your back on a couch.
 You have to lie with your knees drawn up and spread apart.
 If this position is difficult for you to get into, you can ask your nurse to take the test when you are lying on your side with your knees drawn up.

 To take the sample of cells, the doctor or nurse puts an instrument called a speculum inside your vagina.
 This may be a little uncomfortable but it shouldn't hurt.
 It can be more uncomfortable if you are very tense.
 Try to relax.
 Taking a few deep breaths can help.
-Breathe in and out deeply through your mouth several times.

-The speculum has two arms that spread the sides of your vagina apart so that the doctor or nurse can see the cervix clearly.
+The speculum has 2 arms that spread the sides of your vagina apart so that the doctor or nurse can see the cervix clearly.
 Then they scrape the surface of your cervix with a small soft brush.
 This collects a sample of cells from the outer layer of the cervix.
 As soon as the doctor or nurse takes the sample, they will put it into a pot of liquid.
 This is then sent to the laboratory.
 The speculum is gently removed.
 Then the test is over and you can get down from the couch.

 The lab will automatically send the results back to the surgery or clinic where you had the test.
 Your surgery may not contact you if the test is normal.
 But they should if there is anything wrong, or if the test could not be read properly for some reason.
 Just to make sure, it is best to contact your GP or clinic for your own result.
 Ask them when the results should be back.
 Then you can ring if you haven't heard.